Short on time? Then the key things to know are:

 It is normal to sweat more and feel hot during pregnancy: it is a sign that your hormones are changing and your body is supporting a growing baby.

 If you have any concerns about night sweats or flushes during the course of your pregnancy (or any other symptoms) our midwives are here to help.
-Book a consultation for one-to-one guidance today.
+Speak to a midwife online for one-to-one guidance today.

 Thurston RC, Luther JF, Wisniewski SR, Eng H, Wisner KL.
 Prospective evaluation of nighttime hot flashes during pregnancy and postpartum.
 Fertil Steril.
 2013;100(6):1667-72. doi:10.1016/j.fertnstert.2013.08.020